yllwfsh/Xiaomi-Notebook-Air-13.3-2018-macOS-EFI/README.md

 * Trackpad (with near-perfect gesture emulation)
 * Webcam
 * Display brightness (remap keyboard shortcuts for it in System Preferences)
+* FileVault File encryption (alway make a backup before switching it on!!!)

 Not working:
 * Wifi & Bluetooth (because Intel cards not supported under macOS)